SWIL-IITK/EPyT-C/README.md

 5. Customize the numerical accuracy by altering the model parameters (time step, velocity tolerance, etc.).
 6. Control the computational efficiency by adjusting the accuracy of the numerical solutions.

-# Installation
+# Code instruction

+To run the code with the default values for the parameters run `run_sample.py`.
+The default values for the parameters can be found in `default_values.yaml` under `epyt_c` and the associated `README.md` file provides an explanation of the parameters.

-To install EPyT-C:
+To run the examples first install epyt-c package using
-> pip install epyt_c
+> pip install -e .

 Alternatively, the sources for EPyT-C can be downloaded from the GitHub repo.
 You can clone the public repository:
 > https://github.com/grabhijith/EPyT-C

 # Dependencies
 - EPyT
 - NumPy 1.2.6
 - Pandas 2.1.3
 - XlsxWriter 3.1.9